-The Middle Years Programme (MYP) framework, for students from 11 to 16 years old, builds on the foundational skills students acquire in the PYP.
-The MYP identifies six global contexts for teaching and learning that extend the PYP’s transdisciplinary themes.
-Global contexts link all of the MYP subjects, helping students make connections between their learning and the real-world.
-This is further supported by a strong service component that requires students to engage with local, regional and global communities.
+The NIST Middle Years Programme (MYP) framework, for students aged 11 to 16 years (NIST Years 7 to 11), builds on the foundational skills students acquire in the Primary Years Programme (PYP).
+The MYP identifies six global contexts for teaching and learning that link all of the MYP subjects, helping students make connections between their learning and the real world.
+This holistic framework is further supported by a strong service component that requires students to engage with local, regional and global communities.

-During the final year of the MYP, students engage in a personal project which is a culmination of their learning.
+During the final year of the MYP, students engage in a personal project that focuses on an area of personal interest and is a culmination of their MYP learning.
+The personal project helps students develop and demonstrate the NIST Attributes, and it is a key step in their development as independent learners.

-Students from 16 to 19 years old complete their education at NIST through the two-year Diploma Programme (DP).
-Building on the MYP, this rigorous university-preparatory programme encompasses six student-selected subject areas, including a second language at least one second language.
-Students may also choose to only pursue individual courses, or NIST courses, rather than earn the full diploma.
-Three unique elements also represent a core part of the DP experience: the extended essay requires students to conduct in-depth research into a question related to one of their subjects, the theory of knowledge course provides a study of critical thinking and ties together all subjects, and CAS (creativity, action, service) brings their learning to life outside of the classroom.
+Three unique elements represent a core part of the DP experience: the extended essay requires students to conduct in-depth research into a question related to one of their subjects; the theory of knowledge (TOK) course provides a study of critical thinking and ties together all subjects; and CAS (creativity, action, service) brings the student’s learning to life outside of the classroom.

-NIST is a member of a nine school consortium who offer the Global Citizen Diploma (GCD).
-The GCD provides students with a credential that highlights the qualities of global citizenship, as well as the opportunity to describe their whole education qualitatively through reflection on their learning experiences.
+NIST is a member of a nine school consortium offering the Global Citizen Diploma (GCD).
+The GCD provides students with a credential that highlights the qualities, values and expertise of global citizenship, as well as the opportunity to describe their whole education qualitatively through reflection on their learning experiences.

-NIST is proud to offer this award to its students, which encourages and rewards students for their commitment and dedication to lifelong personal development.
-The award is an excellent way for students to gain recognition for their hard work and to get a sense of personal accomplishment.
+NIST is proud to offer this award to our students, an award that encourages and rewards students for their commitment and dedication to lifelong personal development.
+The award is an excellent way for students to gain recognition for their hard work and to get a true sense of personal accomplishment.
 It also helps to build character and develop leadership skills, all while fostering a sense of responsibility and resilience.